MehdyLaughzey/training/README.md

 # training
-Just a Place to save my Trainings this is a new change.
+Just a Place to save my Trainings this is a new change. and this is another.